 Check your bank statements against the settlement records:

-- Using the settlement detail report line items, update each transaction in your system with the appropriate status, as indicated in the report.
+- Using the Settlement details report line items, update each transaction in your system with the appropriate status, as indicated in the report.
 For example: settled, refunded or chargeback.

 - You can add a batch number field to your transaction table to look up which batch the transaction was paid out.